 There’s actually no single best approach.
 You’ll have to figure out which approach suits you depending on your goals.
 For example, if you want to ride a trend, you can use a moving average.
 If you want to capture a swing, then you’ll use swing highs/lows as possible targets

-There are many ways you can exit your trades and there’s no right or wrong.
+You’ve learned a couple of ways on how to set proper stop loss—there are many ways you can exit your trades and there’s no right or wrong.

 If you’re a trader who’s looking for trading consistency, then taking partial profits would suit you.

 If you’re a trader who’s looking to increase his net profitability, then riding the trend with full position size would make sense.

 If you want to discover high probability trading strategies, then check out High Probability Trading Strategy — A Complete Guide.

 Blindly following another trader’s strategy isn’t going to work in the long run.
 Ultimately, you need to find an approach that suits your personality, beliefs about the market, and trading goals.